 Toys don’t have a gender

-All toys are GENDER NEUTRAL.
-Everything on this list is perfect for both boys AND girls, and will enrich all children’s play lives.
+Everything on this list is perfect for both boys and girls, and will enrich all children’s play lives.

-All children need equal access to all toys, regardless of their gender.
+All children need equal access to all toys.
 They all need the chance to build, care give, drive, role play, bounce, hammer, and design.

-Instead of choosing a toy based on gender, base it on the child’s interests or needs.
-If a child like building, invest in engineering toys.
+Do not choose a toy based on gender.
+Instead, base it on the child’s interests or needs.
+If a child likes building, invest in engineering toys.
 If a child likes care giving, support that with a doll.

 How the toys on this list were selected

 Every toy on this list has been cherished by either my children, neighbors, or friends of our family.
-We don’t put anything on this list that hasn’t been thoroughly played with.
+Nothing goes on this list that hasn’t been thoroughly tested.
+I do not pick toys based on Amazon reviews or current trends.
+I curated this list based on my knowledge of children and lived experience observing play for more than 20 years.

-A vast majority of the toys on this list are still played with at my house (my kids are 9, 7, and 6).
+A vast majority of the toys on this list are still played with at my house (my kids are 11, 9, and 8 years old).
 This is what I mean by toys that grow with kids.

 These are the best toys for 1 year olds (and toys will keep loving, and using, and playing with far into the future).
-This list is not just for one-year-olds!
+This list is not just for one-year-olds – these are toys that children will enjoy beginning at age 1, but not only at age 1.

 Disclaimer: